Rudebox

-Rudebox is the seventh studio album by English singer-songwriter Robbie Williams, released on 23 October 2006 in the United Kingdom.
-It features two guest appearances from the Pet Shop Boys.
-The album was produced by a variety of producers including: Mark Ronson, Soul Mekanik, Pet Shop Boys and Jerry Meehan.

-Musically, Rudebox is a dance album with pop, disco, electronica and rap elements.
+Rudebox is the seventh studio album by the English singer Robbie Williams, released by Chrysalis Records on 23 October 2006 in the United Kingdom.
+A breakaway from previous releases, Williams worked with a variety of producers, including Mark Ronson, Soul Mekanik, Pet Shop Boys, William Orbit, Joey Negro, and Jerry Meehan.
+It also features two guest appearances from the Pet Shop Boys.
+Rudebox is a dance album with pop, disco, electronica and rap elements.

-Rudebox was supported by five singles: "Rudebox", "Kiss Me", "Lovelight", "Bongo Bong and Je ne t'aime plus" and "She's Madonna".
-The title track was a big success in Europe, reaching number one in Germany, Switzerland and Italy.
-It also reached the top ten in a lot of other countries around the world.

-"Lovelight" was a top ten hit in six countries, including the UK, where it peaked at number 8.
+Rudebox received mixed reviews, but reached number one in 14 countries, including United Kingdom, Australia, Switzerland, Germany, Mexico, Argentina, Spain, Italy and Finland.
+It was supported by five singles: "Rudebox", "Kiss Me", "Lovelight", "Bongo Bong and Je ne t'aime plus" and "She's Madonna".
+"Rudebox" reached number one in Germany, Switzerland and Italy, and the top ten in several countries.
+"Lovelight" was a top ten hit in six countries, including the UK, where it reached number 8.